thecodeteam/mesos-module-dvdi/README.md

 ### Installation Steps

-1. Install .so file
+1. Copy the .so file to the filesystem.
-2. Compose and install .json configuration file
+2. Compose and install a small .json configuration file
-3. Create or edit agent startup configuration flag to allow the agent to find and utilize the .json file
+3. Create or edit the agent (mesos-slave) startup configuration flag to allow the agent to find and utilize the .json file

 ### Pre-requisite:

-1. Install REX-Ray Docker Volume driver API implementation.
+1. Install the REX-Ray Docker Volume driver API implementation on agent.
-2. Install DVD CLI interface.
+2. Install the DVD CLI interface on agent.

-Detailed instructions
+Detailed instructions:

-Copy/Update libmesos_dvdi_isolator-<version>.so  to /usr/lib/ on each Mesos Agent node that will offer mounted storage volumes.
+Copy/Update libmesos_dvdi_isolator-\<version>.so  to /usr/lib/ on each Mesos Agent node that will offer external storage volumes.

-The json configuration file tells the agent to load the module and enable the isolator.
+Compose or copy a json configuration file tells the agent to load the module and enable the isolator.

 Mesos agent option flags may be specified in several ways, but one way is to create a text file in /etc/mesos-slave/modules

-As an alternative, the mesos-slave command line flag "--modules=" can directly specify the location of the json file.
+    - As an alternative, the mesos-slave command line flag "--modules=" can directly specify the location of the json file.

 Example of content in text file /etc/mesos-slave/modules:
 ```